Nuremberg – Regensburg

 Copyright: DB InfraGO AG

-The route network map gives you an overview of the replacement bus services that will get you to your destination during the general renovation.
+The route network map gives you an overview of the replacement bus services that will get you to your destination during the corridor renovation.
 Please also refer to the second page of the document:

 Changes to regional transport

-Train services will be severely restricted from 6 February 2026 to 10 July 2026 for the general renovation of the Nuremberg – Regensburg line.
+Train services will be severely restricted from 6 February 2026 to 10 July 2026 for the corridor renovation of the Nuremberg – Regensburg line.
 Travellers will still be able to reach their destinations.
 However, the following service changes and bus replacements will apply to regional and local trains:

 Affected routes with replacement bus services and alternative direct services

-Changes from 6 February 2026
+Line Usual route Changes from 6 February 2026

 RE 22